Ozzie Albies Preview, Player Props: Braves vs. Dodgers

 Ozzie Albies At The Plate

-- Among the qualified hitters in MLB play, he ranks 51st in batting average, 86th in on-base percentage, and 18th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 48th, his on-base percentage ranks 85th, and he is 18th in the league in slugging.

-- Albies has reached base via a hit in 83 games this year (of 121 played), and had multiple hits in 33 of those games.
+- Albies will look to extend his four-game hitting streak.
+He's batting .320 in his last games.

-- Albies has driven home a run in 48 games this season (39.7%), including more than one RBI in 21.5% of his games and producing three or more of his team's runs on 11 occasions..
+- Albies has driven in a run in 48 games this season (39.3%), including 26 games with more than one RBI (21.3%).
+He has also driven in three or more of his team's runs in 11 contests.

-- In 63 of 121 games this year, he has scored, and 13 of those games included multiple runs.
+- In 63 of 122 games this season, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.